u-blox/ublox-C099_F9P-mbed-3/README.md

 Please use the latest available FW to enable all reported features and to ensure board-to-board connectivity.

-Command line structure for smt32flash.exe to upload a FW:
+Command line structure (Windows Power Shell) for smt32flash.exe to upload a FW:

 .\stm32flash.exe -b 115200 -w <c099mbed3.bin> -S 0x8000000 COM<port number>